flowroute/flowroute-numbers-python/README.md

  	response = tnc.update(number=phoneNumber, routes=route variable name)
  	print (response)

-TelephoneNumbersController methods are added after `tnc = TelephoneNumbersController()`.
+Add any of the following TelephoneNumbersController methods after `tnc = TelephoneNumbersController()`, but before `print (response)`.
+If you do not want to execute a specific method, comment those lines out with `#`

 The Controller supports the following methods: